 Sofia works in Marketing and Recruitment at The Community Lighthouse.
 Sofia is with this organization because she wants to help improve the overall quality of mental health in the state.
 She moved here from Diamondhead, Mississippi after receiving a Bachelors of Arts degree in Political Science from Mississippi State University.
 Sofia loves her cat, Samson and enjoys traveling.

 Alex chose the Mental Health industry because mental health is such a struggle for people nowadays and it is important to let them know they are not alone in the journey to recovery.
 She has studied at CNM and will be pursuing her bachelor’s degree in psychology at Highlands University in Spring of 2020.
 Alex feels that working with The Community Lighthouse is the perfect place to grow and prepare for her career in the Mental Health field.
 Alex was born and raised in New Mexico!
 She loves to be creative and crochet as well as play will her fur babies!

 Maria Mendez is a proud member of Phi Theta Kappa Honor Society; having graduated with an Associate’s degree in Office Administration with a Medical Concentration.
 Maria has been with the Community Lighthouse since 2012 and began as an Intake Coordinator.
-She then moved on to an Admin Lead position and now currently is the Office Manager.
+She then moved on to an Admin Lead position.
 Maria contributes with her extensive knowledge of credentialing, bilingual abilities, and genuine sensitivity when helping clients.
 Maria strives to help grow the company in order to expand access to Mental Health services in our community.
 In her spare time, Maria enjoys spending time with her family and traveling.